 We are so exited to share with you another one of our favorite vendors here in the Toledo area!
 If you didn’t see our last post with Haley from The Golden Vanity, you can go check that out here!
 Like we had said in the first post of this series, one of the things we love about our job is that we get the opportunity to meet so many incredibly talented creatives and small business owners.
 Forming these sweet relationships with each one of them has been such a highlight for us and we can’t keep them to ourselves anymore!

-Today we are featuring the beautiful Brigitta Burks, owner of La Boutique Nostalgie!
-We love Brigitta’s organic and sophisticated eye for creating timeless floral arrangements, and we get super giddy any time we hear our couples book with her!
+Today we are featuring the beautiful Brigitta Burks, owner of Ella Flora Weddings & Event Design (formerly La Boutique Nostalgie) We love Brigitta’s natural and sophisticated eye for creating timeless floral arrangements, and we get super giddy any time we hear our couples book with her!
 Keep reading to find out a little more about her, and hear her tips for upcoming brides!

 I love making the bridal bouquet.
 It’s the piece clients most remember about the day and it’s a chance to really shine.
 I also love making lowset compote-style centerpieces with a good ratio of flowers to greens.